-Finding Your Seat, is a program designed especially for new members and trial members of the Center.
-We meet at 7 p.m. on the first Monday of the month in the living room of the Zen Center.
+Finding Your Seat is a program designed especially for new members and trial members of the Center.
+We meet at 7 p.m. on the first Monday of the month.

 We hope the program will help newcomers acclimate themselves to practice so that they can become more easily involved in Zen Center activities.
 The monthly meetings are an informal opportunity for new and trial members to ask questions about the practice and procedures of Zen.
 For example:

 - How and why do we do prostrations?

 - How does one become a student of Roshi?

 - How and why do we keep our attention in our hara?